smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

    2. No scripts from outside the package should be allowed
 5. The entry point HTML file should refer to the manifest file (`<script src="manifest.json" />`)

 Above metadata may be used for the OEM app store and for presenting the app on the HMI (including voice capability).
+See appendix for an example manifest file.

 This definition should ensure that apps can be approved and verified by SDLC and OEMs without possibility of modifications after approval.
 Also this set of requirements should ensure compatibility throughout integrators.
 The final approval process will be part of another proposal.